simonmcho/PizzaOrder/README.md

 3. Navigate to your local computer's directory where MongoDB\Server\3.4\bin resides
 4. Run the command line from this directory.
 5. Type this in the command line: `mongod.exe --dbpath <your_database_location_here>`
+- For Windows OS, your root path would be at your drive, for example: C:/Projects/myDatabase
+- For MAC OS, your root path would be from /Users, for example: /Users/simmonson/projects/myDatabase
 6. If successful, you should see this in the log: `[thread1] waiting for connections on port 27017`

 - Now we can use Robo 3T as a graphical user interface to easily see database information